Skip to content

 Repair Microsoft Edge Chromium browser

-After the repair work is done, it is recommended to restart your PC.
-Once it boots up, check whether there’s any improvement in the browser’s performance.
+After the repair work is done, it is recommended that you restart your PC.
+Once it boots up, check whether the browser’s performance has improved.

-1. Launch the Microsoft Edge browser, and head over to the below location.
+1. Launch the Microsoft Edge browser and head to the location below.

 edge://settings/resetProfileSettings